 Cellulose fiber, in the form of kraft pulp or recycled fiber from recovered waste paper, is used extensively in our tissue products and is subject to significant price fluctuations.
 Cellulose fiber, in the form of fluff pulp, is a key component in our personal care products.
 In past years, pulp prices have experienced significant volatility.
 Increases in pulp prices or limits in the availability of recycled fiber could adversely affect our earnings if selling prices for our finished products are not adjusted or if these adjustments significantly trail the increases in pulp prices.
-We utilize a variety of pricing structures to manage these risks but have not used derivative instruments.
+In some instances, we utilize negotiated short-term contract structures to reduce pulp price volatility, but we have not used derivative instruments to manage these risks.